Marks & Spencer was the fifth most highly-valued public company in Europe by 1982.

 The first location outside a town centre was opened in Gateshead in 1986.

-M&S employed 55,750 people by 1992.
-It was the twentieth largest company employer in Britain.
+Marks & Spencer employed 55,750 people by 1992.
+It was the twentieth-largest private employer in Britain.

-M&S was the only retailer in the world with a AAA credit rating in 1994.
-The retailer had a reputation for quality and value for money.
+Marks & Spencer was the only retailer in the world with a AAA credit rating in 1994.
+The business had a reputation for quality and value for money.
 It boasted a turnover of over £5 billion and 679 stores.

-Profits took a sudden slump in 1999.
-Excessive profit margins had eroded customer loyalty.
-The company withdrew from Canada that year.
+Marks & Spencer reported a sudden slump in profit in 1998.
+Excessive margins had eroded customer loyalty.
+The company withdrew from the Canadian market in 1999.

-M&S announced a radical restructuring of its operations in 2001.
-The UK business was revamped and its US retail operations and company owned stores in Europe were divested.
+Marks & Spencer announced a radical restructuring of its operations in 2001.
+The British business was revamped and its United States retail operations and company-owned stores in Europe were divested.
 Brooks Brothers was sold for $225 million, less than a third of what M&S paid for it thirteen years previously.